 The wheels are large but are made from plastic and noisy when pulled along a hard surface.
 It comes with a one-year DuroMax parts warranty.

 10. Briggs & Stratton Gas Pressure Washer

 Last on the lineup is the Briggs & Stratton with a large 250cc engine and a max PSI of 3,400 at 2.5 gallons per minute.
 It has the power to clean, but it is a large pressure washer, and the handle does not fold down, making it difficult to store.

 It has a detergent siphon system to assist with faster and easier cleaning, though it’s more difficult to use compared to a detergent tank.
 It comes with four quick-connect nozzles that attach easily to the 30-foot hose.
 We found the hose to be mediocre and not as durable as the others on this list.
 It’s also difficult to fold the hose onto the on-board hook since it faces the inside of the unit.

 The wheels are small and located at the front, which decreased maneuverability and made it difficult to maneuver over rough terrain.
 There is a limited 24-month consumer warranty and a limited three-month commercial warranty.

 Pressure washers can help beautify your home, saving you precious time and money in the long run.
 But you do need to purchase the one that works well at cleaning the areas you want to tackle.
-In order to pick a good pressure washer, you need to know its features and how they help make cleaning easier.
+To pick a good pressure washer, you need to know its features and how they help make cleaning easier.

 Pump: There are two types of pumps.
 The axial pump is good for small jobs around the home and is easy to use and maintain.
 The Triplex pump is best for frequent use but does require more maintenance to ensure that it will last for many years.